• Home

 • DALL·E 3 is only available through ChatGPT, the Bing Image Creator, Microsoft Paint, and other services using its API.

 • Stable Diffusion is actually a number of open source models.
-You can access it through Stability AI's DreamStudio app (or, in a more basic form, through Clipdrop), but you can also download the latest version of Stable Diffusion, install it on your own computer, and even train it on your own data.
+Stability AI, the company behind Stable Diffusion, is now pushing its own ChatGPT alternative called Stable Assistant.
+But you can access earlier versions of Stable Diffusion through most AI art generators and lots of other tools that have an integrated image generator.
+You can also download the latest version of Stable Diffusion, install it on your own computer, and even train it on your own data.
 (This is how many services like Lensa's AI avatars work.)

-I'll dig into what this all means a little later, but for ease of comparison, I'll mostly be comparing the models as they're accessed through their official web apps: ChatGPT for DALL·E 3 and DreamStudio for Stable Diffusion.
+I'll dig into what this all means a little later, but for ease of comparison, I'll mostly be comparing the models as they're accessed through their most official web apps: ChatGPT for DALL·E 3 and Stable Assistant for Stable Diffusion.

 Stable Diffusion vs. DALL·E 3 at a glance